 Classes will be held each day from 9:00am-5:00pm or 9:00am-5:30pm.
-We will also attend performances on two evenings.
+We will also attend a performance on one evening.
 Visit the Schedule & Classes webpage to view the previous year’s schedule.
-A draft of the 2019 schedule will be coming soon!
+A draft of the 2020 schedule will be coming soon!

 DO YOU PROVIDE FINANCIAL AID, SCHOLARSHIPS, OR WORK STUDY OPPORTUNITIES?

-ADF is offering a new Winter Intensive scholarship for a limited number of dancers.
-Find details here.
+ADF is offering a $100 tuition discount to the first 10 students that pay the deposit.
 We encourage students to search for other funding opportunities.
 For example, many colleges and universities offer funding for special activities during the winter break.

 DO YOU PROVIDE HOUSING?

 We do not provide housing for the Winter Intensive, but we have resources available to help you in your efforts to find housing.

 Visit the Housing & Travel webpage to learn about the ADF Housing Collective and obtain the list of hostels and hotels.

 I WOULD LIKE TO SEE AS MANY DANCE PERFORMANCES AS I POSSIBLY CAN WHILE I’M IN NEW YORK.
 WHAT SHOULD I DO?

 There will be many performances taking place in New York during the program; more information will be sent to students after their application has been accepted.

 I WOULD LIKE TO TAKE CLASS AT OTHER STUDIOS WHILE I’M IN NEW YORK.
 WHAT SHOULD I DO?